zhenyenchan/ibm-recommendations/README.md

 ## Installation <a name="installation"></a>

-Libraries used: sys nltk re string numpy pandas pickle sklearn flask json plotly sqlalchemy.
+Libraries used: pandas numpy matplotlib pickle.
 Python version: 3.7.12

 ## Project Motivation<a name="motivation"></a>